acertio/mvp_gnap_privacy/privacy.md

  #### Step 2 : AS

 The value of the concealed_target_identifier sent by the client will be included in the payload of the access token generated to get the protected resources.
-In our demo we use a jwt token signed by a private key.
+In our demo we use a jwt token signed by a symmetric key.

- #### Step 3 : Client/RS
+ #### Step 3 : Client

 The client needs to present the target_identifier_random_number to the RS alongside the access token as a separate http header to get the protected resources.

- #### Step 4 : RS/Client
+ #### Step 4 : RS

  The RS needs to calculate the concealed_target_identifier using the target_identifier_random_number sent in the http header and the url of the protected resources and compare its value with the one included in the token, if they match the user can get access to the resources.